134130/134130/README.md

 ## 134130

-"134130" is the [leet](https://en.wikipedia.org/wiki/Leet).
+"134130" is a [leet](https://en.wikipedia.org/wiki/Leet).
 It can be translated as BABO.

 In Korean, "바보(BABO)" means "fool"